xiaoBingge114514/VRCX-0-Community-Themes/CONTRIBUTING.md

 The `license` field is required.
 A separate `LICENSE` file inside every theme directory is optional.

-Recommended license choices:

-- `MIT`: recommended for most themes; simple and easy to redistribute.
-- `BSD-2-Clause` or `BSD-3-Clause`: permissive and easy to reuse.
-- `Apache-2.0`: permissive and GPLv3-compatible.
-- `GPL-3.0-only`: compatible with the repository, but more restrictive for reuse.
-- `CC0-1.0`: acceptable for authors who want the fewest restrictions.
+Use `GPL-3.0-only` by default.
+It matches this repository's license policy and is the least ambiguous choice for theme redistribution here.

-Use one of the recommended licenses unless maintainers approve another redistributable, GPLv3-compatible license.
+Maintainers may approve another redistributable, GPLv3-compatible license when there is a clear reason.
 Do not use non-commercial, no-derivatives, or all-rights-reserved terms.

+If a theme's externally linked images or CSS code are believed to infringe someone's rights, please open an issue and I will review and handle it.

 ## Compatibility Expectations

-VRCX-0 may change page structure and styling as the app evolves.
-App development takes priority, and themes are not guaranteed to stay compatible across versions.
+Themes are not guaranteed to stay compatible across VRCX-0 versions.
+See `docs/compatibility.md` for the compatibility policy.

 ## Review Checklist